-Located in rural northeast Missouri, amid corn and soy beans, our 17,000 acre farm land is home to over 6,000 Holstein cows and 1,500 goats.
+Located in rural northeast Missouri, amid corn and soy beans, our 17,000 acre farm land is home to over 8,500 cows and 2,100 goats.
 They produce naturally fresh, creamy milk which is made into cheese just down the road in our Creamery.

 Heartland Creamery was envisioned by businessman and farmer, Charles Sharpe, who is determined to bring economic growth to the region.
 A local farm boy, Charlie is joined in his endeavor by a crew of diverse people making up not just a company, but a community.
 “Our nation faces a crisis in our greatest resource—people,” says Sharpe.
 “Through our affiliation with a faith-based rehab facility at Heartland, we have the opportunity to help people who are struggling to rebuild their lives.
 So, every day we promise to do our best for you, our customers, producing the freshest dairy products from our very own herds.
 In turn, that enables us to provide jobs and life skills to people who need a second chance.
 That makes what we do very satisfying.”